 “My client has very distinct taste and I loved that,” the designer tells us.
 “It pushed me to think of new ways to interpret their specific look.”

 “The inspiration for the space was really about marrying something super street and something super refined,” Korban says.
 “How do you make luxurious elements not only feel unprecious, but also masculine?”
-Strong materials, a neutral color palette, and smart seating arrangements enable a wide-open space to feel not only luxurious, but comfortable.
+Strong materials, a neutral colour palette, and smart seating arrangements enable a wide-open space to feel not only luxurious, but comfortable.

 The wide-open floor plan of the loft enables the client to use the space for a variety of purposes.
 “It had to function as a home, as an artist’s studio, as an office space, as an entertaining space, and more,” the designer says.